undoLogic/offlineBox/README.md

 Allows to easily download database backups sucurely from your custom software.

 ## Install

+First install Docker
+- Settings - Start Docker when you sign into your computer

-Download files from github
+Download OfflineBox files from github
 - Unzip
-- Install Docker
-- Run 1-autoStart-offlineBox.bat
+- Run 1-start-offlineBox.sh
-- It should start up

-More coming later
+Add your config file (auto-populate coming later)

+It will auto run 2 times per day

+## Manual run
+From terminal
+- 4-debug.bat
+- php run.php
+- This will run a single time

 ## Auto-Start when Windows Starts